hurlbertlab/sELDiG-sim/README.md

-##species-energy-simulation

-Code for conducting eco-evolutionary simulations of diversification and dispersal of species with and without energetic constraints as described in Hurlbert & Stegen, 2014a, "When should species richness be energy limited, and how would we know?" *Ecology Letters*.
-[DOI: 10.1111/ele.12240](http://onlinelibrary.wiley.com/doi/10.1111/ele.12240/abstract) and in Hurlbert &
-Stegen, 2014b, "On the processes generating latitudinal richness gradients: identifying diagnostic patterns and predictions", *Frontiers in Genetics*. [http://dx.doi.org/10.3389/fgene.2014.00420](http://journal.frontiersin.org/Journal/10.3389/fgene.2014.00420/abstract)

-##Setup
+## sELDiG simulation of diversification and dispersal

+This model is a modification of the Hurlbert & Stegen model (here)[https://github.com/ahhurlbert/species-energy-simulation].

+## Setup
 Requirements: R 3.0 or greater with the following packages installed and the following scripts sourced:

 ```R